-We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of FRUITAS HOLDINGS, INC. (a subsidiary of LUSH PROPERTIES, INC.) and Subsidiaries (the "Group") as at December 31, 2019 and 2018 and for the years ended December 31, 2019, 2018 and 2017, and have issued our report thereon dated May 30, 2020.
+We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of FRUITAS HOLDINGS, INC. and Subsidiaries (the "Group") as at December 31, 2020 and 2019 and for the years ended December 31, 2020, 2019 and 2018, and have issued our report thereon dated April 10, 2021.
 Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
 The Supplementary Schedule on Financial Soundness Indicators, including their definitions, formulas, calculation, and their appropriateness or usefulness to the intended users, are the responsibility of the Group's management.
 These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRS) and may not be comparable to similarly titled measures presented by other companies.
-This schedule is presented for purposes of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic consolidated financial statements prepared in accordance with PFRS.
-The components of these financial soundness indicators have been traced to the Group's consolidated financial statements as at December 31, 2019 and 2018 and for the years ended December 31, 2019 and 2018 and no material exceptions were noted.
+This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic consolidated financial statements prepared in accordance with PFRS.
+The components of these financial soundness indicators have been traced to the Group's consolidated financial statements as at December 31, 2020 and 2019 and for the years ended December 31, 2020 and 2019 and no material exceptions were noted.